tobijkl/Objects/README.md

 ## malm_towel_hook.stl

-Hook for mounting a 12mm alumium rod in front of my malm dresser to dry a towel.
+Hook for mounting a 12mm alumium rod in front of my MALM dresser to dry a towel.
 Created with Fusion 360.